Front Sight Firearms Training Institute: History

 Hat and medallion for a Front Sight "First Family" member, an early membership program at Front Sight.

 Piazza, a California native and former chiropractor, graduated from the Four Weapons Combat Master program developed by firearms instructor and writer Chuck Taylor.
 He spent 25 years developing hundreds of acres of desert into firearms training facilities following his failure to interest any of the then major existing facility owners into partnering towards the expansion of basic firearms training into American society.

-The financial program he developed, based on the sales of memberships and upgrades of memberships, brought Front Sight to the forefront of firearms training facilities over the decades but the organization ran into obstacles, challenges and setbacks that resulted eventually resulted in a Chapter 11 transfer of Front Sight's materials, facilities and curricula to PrairieFire Nevada in 2022.
+The financial program he developed, based on the sales of memberships and upgrades of memberships, brought Front Sight to the forefront of firearms training facilities over the decades but the organization ran into obstacles, challenges and setbacks that eventually resulted in a Chapter 11 transfer of Front Sight's materials, facilities and curricula to PrairieFire Nevada in 2022.
 The company also printed firearms training manuals.

 In 1998, a 550 acre property in Nye County, Nevada, between Las Vegas and Pahrump (near Nevada State Route 160 and Tecopa Road), was purchased and the operation gradually moved there.
 This location, called "Front Sight Nevada", provides facilities for training in firearms as well as climbing, rappelling, and other forms of self-defense.

 In 2006, Mark Wahlberg attended sniper shooting classes at Front Sight to prepare for the 2007 movie Shooter, despite a felony conviction which legally prohibits him from handling firearms.
 That same year, Piazza and Front Sight were sued in a class action by certain members of the "First Family", an exclusive membership to the Front Sight facility, for failing to deliver on expectations made when the memberships were purchased.
 A settlement was reached in 2007.

 On May 11, 2009, due to Front Sight's legal counsel failing to appear to a hearing, Judge James Ware of the US District Court for Northern California ordered a temporary receiver be appointed to Front Sight.
 This case is related to the class-action suit, brought by plaintiffs, regarding a multimillion-dollar shortfall in the class-action fund.
 On May 18, 2009, Front Sight's legal counsel appeared at a settlement hearing and Judge James Ware discharged the interim receiver, leaving Front Sight in control of all aspects of its business.
 The termination of the receivership was made after the court received a copy of the receiver's report and based upon evidence presented at the May 18 hearing.

 In early 2012, Texas news sources revealed preliminary agreements had been signed for a Front Sight Texas campus, to be located in East Montgomery County.